 Every family has a favourite bake or family recipe, and ours is the good old chocolate Brownie.
 I always find a chocolate brownie, if done well, to be the easiest, yet most decadent of treats.
 Versatile and delicious, they are great for after a dinner, served with lashings of fresh cream, decorated with raspberries or strawberries, or quite simply cold, in with a packed lunch.
 This recipe produces copious amounts of brownies, as in my house there is just no point making small batches, as we tend to pick at them all day and evening.

-I also believe that we don’t need to be precious about our ingredients with brownies, as they are a pretty forgiving dish.
+I also believe that we don’t need to be precious about our ingredients with chocolate brownies, as they are a pretty forgiving dish.
 You can use salted or unsalted butter, golden or white castor sugar, and any manner of chocolate chips, and they taste just as delicious.

 So, as a Father’s Day treat, make a batch of these, and serve with a mid morning coffee to dad.
 He’s going to be delighted,for sure!